 At the time contingent payments are taken into account by the buyer for tax purposes, part of each payment generally must be treated as interest, which can usually be deducted currently on the buyer’s federal income tax return.
 If the terms of your earnout deal don’t charge an interest rate the IRS considers adequate (meaning the stated rate is too low or zero), the imputed interest rules may come into play.
 If so, complex calculations must be made to determine how much of each payment is treated as interest and how much is treated as principal.

 The amount of each contingent payment that is treated as principal generally creates additional tax basis in the acquired assets or stock.
 Therefore, your tax basis gradually goes up as contingent payments are made.
 When the tax rules treat the transaction as an asset purchase, this “rolling” approach makes it more complicated to calculate depreciation and amortization deductions for the acquired assets.
-To make matters more complicated, when the so-called residual method rules apply to a transaction treated as an asset purchase (under Section 1060 of the Tax Code), the increased basis amounts from contingent payments are often allocated to intangible assets that must be amortized over 15 years (called Section 197 intangibles).
+To make matters more complicated, when the so-called residual method rules apply to a transaction treated as an asset purchase (under Section 1060 of the Tax Code, PAN cards section), the increased basis amounts from contingent payments are often allocated to intangible assets that must be amortized over 15 years (called Section 197 intangibles).
 Our Tax repayment specialists will guide you to calculate your potential repayment.

 Two Other Important Tax Considerations: